AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

 Part 3: The contract
 --------------------

-You now have your blockchain network of five nodes and a basic understanding of what is an app.
-Your first application will start as a simple Hello, World application.
+You now have your blockchain network of five nodes and a basic understanding of what is an app and how apps work.
+Your first application will start as a simple "Hello, World!" application.

 The spec
 ^^^^^^^^

 The application stores a single string on the blockchain.
 It doesn't have any user interface but uses a table to store the string.

 New app
 ^^^^^^^

 |platform| apps are created via transactions.
+By default, only ecosystem's founder can create an app.
 You can create new apps from Molis.

 To create a new app:

-    #.
-Login as the founder.
+    #. :ref:`Login as the founder <founder-login>`.

     #.
 Go to the *Admin* tab.